sassoftware/sas-sdk-for-iOS-examples/docs/GettingStarted_Personalize.md

 ## After building your personalized app, the icon you added will be displayed.

-![Your custom mobile app deployed with your icon](images/GS_P-app.png) *Your custom mobile app deployed with your icon*
+![Your custom mobile app deployed with your icon](images/GS_P-app.png) *Your custom mobile app deployed with your icon - note: This is the SASKitFullscreen sample app*